 Here is a great video on how a team was able to preserve the giant tortoise...

-If you want to visit George yourself, our M/Y Grace and M/V Evolution Galapagos cruises will take you right to the island of Santa Cruz.
+If you want to visit George yourself, Quasar's M/Y Grace and M/V Evolution Galapagos cruises will take you right to the island of Santa Cruz.
 Contact us now below to find out more!